kenzhaoyihui/ops/Resume.md

  * Kickstart deployment profile

  * Deployed monitoring platform: Zabbix, Cacti, Nagios
+ * Deployed the LAMP web service(Linux+Apache+Mysql+Php), modify the automation scriptes about deployment by shell.
+ * Deploy the openstack testing environment for developing.

 ## EXTRACURRICULAR ACTIVITIES AND LEARNING
  * The president of Network Technology Association, share the study experience about network